-1. Click on the magnifying glass to open a search dialog and type 'system'.
+1. Click on the magnifying glass or right-click Win and select Search to open a search dialog and type 'system'.

-- 2. Click to open the System control panel. - 3.
-Depending on the version of MS Windows on your computer, you may see one of the dialogs shown below.
-Now on that dialog, towards the middle of the screen, you should see an option that says System Type.
+- 2. Click to open the System Information window. - 3.
+Depending on the version of MS Windows on your computer, you will see a window like the one shown below.
+Towards the middle of the window, you should see an option that says System Type.
 Write down the associated information.